alexa-dev-hub/alexa-skills/README.md

 <img src="https://findvectorlogo.com/wp-content/uploads/2018/11/amazon-alexa-vector-logo.png">

 ## Alexa Dev Hub
-:octocat:

-This repostory contains helpful content for Alexa Development.
+This repostory contains helpful content for Alexa Development :octocat:.
 Visit [here](http://alexadevhub.herokuapp.com/) for detailed explanation on how to create Alexa Skills.

 ## What does this repo provide you?